WeersmaLabIBD/Microbiome/Protocol_ActivityFlareCD_MarjoleinKlaassen.md

-Project Name: Relating CD actvitiy to the gut microbiome
+Relating CD actvitiy to the gut microbiome
 -------------

-Name author of code: Marjolein Klaassen.
+Author of code: Marjolein Klaassen.
 Year: 2018

-Content:
-How to run MaAsLin on Taxonomy data, MetaCyc data, Virulence factors and growth rates
+Aim: using MaAsLin to relate gut microbiome features to disease activity in Crohn's disease